• Home

 SHRED

 Protein folding is error-prone, especially during stress.
 Cells possess elaborate quality control machinery, including numerous chaperones and ubiquitin ligases, to promote proper folding and degrade folding failures.
 Stress responses like the UPR tune quality control to current demand.
-We have uncovered a novel stress response pathway termed SHRED, for stress-induced homeostatically regulated protein degradation (Figure 4; Szoradi et al., 2018).
+We have uncovered a novel stress response pathway termed SHRED, for stress-induced homeostatically regulated protein degradation (Figure 4; Szoradi et al, 2018; Peters, Kanngießer et al, 2025).
 SHRED is activated when stress stimulates transcription of the Roq1 gene.
 The Roq1 protein is cleaved by the protease Ynm3.
-Truncated Roq1∆21 then binds to the ubiquitin ligase Ubr1 as a pseudosubstrate, reprograms Ubr1's substrate specificity and directs it towards misfolded cytosolic and ER membrane proteins.
+Truncated Roq1 then binds to the ubiquitin ligase Ubr1 as a pseudosubstrate, reprograms Ubr1's substrate specificity and directs it towards misfolded cytosolic and ER membrane proteins.
 The resulting more stringent quality control enhances stress resistance.
 Deteriorating protein quality control during aging is a key factor for the onset of neurodegenerative diseases such as Alzheimer’s.
 Moreover, cancer cells suffer from chronic folding stress and depend on heightened quality control for survival.
 A deeper understanding of how quality control is regulated may therefore inspire new therapeutic approaches.

 Figure 4.
 SHRED.